 Security of Whistleblowers

-So-called "whistleblower" retaliation is one common type of wrongful termination in violation of public policy.
+According to California Wrongful Termination Laws, "whistleblower" retaliation is one common type of wrongful termination in violation of public policy.
 Whistleblower termination happens when an employer fires an employee for reporting to a government or law enforcement agency a possible breach of the law by the employer.

 Labor Code 1102.5 LC is California's principal whistleblower protection statute.
 This law provides that employers can not discriminate against any employee who reports an alleged violation of the law by the employer to a government or law enforcement agency or to a supervisor or other employee who has the power to investigate or correct the violation (including by wrongfully firing)